raganwald/raganwald.github.com/index.md

 ### I foster collaboration

-At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines:
+At PagerDuty, in addition to my [product](#i-ship-products) and [change](#i-recognize-when-what-got-us-here-wont-get-us-there) leadership, I also foster collaboration across teams and groups:

 - <a id="fnref:awards" role="doc-noteref"/>I was recognized with two leadership awards at PagerDuty.<a href="#:~:text=I%20treasure%20the%20tombstones,↩" class="footnote" rel="footnote" title="PagerDuty’s revenue growth">15</a>
-- I developed an internal capability supporting refined product management shipping strategies.
 - I ideated and prototyped features and products in partnership with my Product and Leadership colleagues.
 - I led our own Incident Management practice.
 - I have MC'd the company's annual kickoff, and co-hosted the company's [IPO Breakfast Party](/assets/images/ipo-breakfast.jpg).